CHAPTER 12

 WOMAN

-God has made me to fit in to HIS ORDER and to take my proper place in submission and obedience to HIM.
-I need to be THANKFUL for the way God made me.
-I also need to be rightly THOUGHTFUL about this (to think about it in a right and healthy way).
+God has made me to fit in to His order and to take my proper place in submission and obedience to Him.
+I need to be thankful for the way God made me.
+I also need to be rightly thoughtful about this (to think about it in a right and healthy way).
 If I have questions or problems I should talk to my parents or to my doctor or to my pastor.
-Good and right information helps to take the LOAD or WEIGHT off of my shoulders:
+Good and right information helps to take the load or weight off of my shoulders:

 Learning From Friends

-Remember that the pull to be like those around you should be GOVERNED and GUIDED by right and wrong, good and bad, by God and His Word.
-Therefore it is often necessary to be UNLIKE them, especially if they are unsaved, FOR GOD’S GLORY and FOR THEIR GOOD and EVEN FOR YOUR GOOD.
+Remember that the pull to be like those around you should be governed and guided by right and wrong, good and bad, by God and His Word.
+Therefore, for God’s glory and for their good and even for your good, it is often necessary to be unlike them, especially if they are unsaved.
 According to 3 John 11 what are we to follow and imitate? ______________________________________________ What are we not to follow and copy (3 John 11)? ____________________________

-Have you felt that PULL yet?
-Have you felt that PULL to be like those around you and to copy them?
-What should you do NOW to stay away from forming bad habits that will harm and hurt you?
+Have you felt that pull yet?
+Have you felt that pull to be like those around you and to copy them?
+What should you do now to stay away from forming bad habits that will harm and hurt you?

 Sometimes young people will say something like this: "Everyone else does such and such."
 "Everyone else says such and such."
-When a person says this, remember that "everyone else" does not really mean "EVERYONE ELSE."
+When a person says this, remember that "everyone else" does not really mean "everyone else."
 Everyone does not do or say these things.

 Getting Right With God and With Others

-Remember that having many friends or having POPULARITY is not the KEY to growing up and being a successful adult.
-Success as a person has very little, if any, relationship to being popular.
-Where does POPULARITY fit into your thinking?
+Remember that having many friends or having popularity is not the key to growing up and being a successful adult.
+Success as a person has very little relationship, if any, to being popular.
+Where does popularity fit into your thinking?
 How important is it to you that everyone likes you?
 Did everyone like the Lord Jesus Christ?

 Remember, we want to be healthy, friendly, and concerned (full of energy in the right way about others).
 We want to be helpful and not up tight.
 Where does God’s Word fit into this?
 Was the Apostle Paul concerned about the people that were around him even though he knew they were wrong (Acts 17:15-17,22-23)?

 Remember, you can become very upset and troubled in a bad way when it comes to making and keeping friends.
 Young people (and older people too) can change like the weather (one day hot, the next day cold, one day your friend, the next day your enemy).
-So WAIT ON THE LORD.
+So wait on the Lord.
 Is my heart right?
-Don’t WORRY.
+Don’t worry.
 Wait on the Lord and pray for them.

-Remember to learn and practice GOOD MANNERS.
-GOOD MANNERS are the right ways of doing things or saying things; acting or behaving in a right kind of way, in a polite way.
+Remember to learn and practice good manners.
+Good manners are the right ways of doing things or saying things; acting or behaving in a right kind of way, in a polite way.
 For example, there is a right and polite way of eating a meal.

 Remember to play games and sports in the right way.
-BE FAIR and be a GOOD SPORT whether you win or lose (whether you strike out or hit a home run).
+Be fair and be a good sport whether you win or lose (whether you strike out or hit a home run).
 Be concerned for the one who is not able to do as well as some of the others.
 Don’t make fun of anyone.
 Keep in mind that each person has areas in life in which others can do better.
 The person who cannot play baseball as well as you might be able to spell and read much better than you!

 Back to THINKING ABOUT ME